commonknowledge/movement-app/scripts/availability-single-path.md

 - 2. Are you free on either Saturday or Sunday afternoon?

 > Saturday and Sunday are both established events people have already committed to going to.

+## Person isn't available this weekend / in the area we were looking for

+> We go back to the normal [availability script](./availability.md)

+- Ok, no worries!
+Tell me three times in the next month you'd be free - something like "Tuesday evenings" or "next Saturday."